semiprime/pygenda/docs/known_issues.md

 Major
 -----
-* Missing views: day, list, to-do, busy
+* Missing views: Day, List, Busy

+* Todo View is in very early development.
+There is no ability to edit to-do items, or to display them in other views.

 * Alarms are not implemented (note: a separate server should handle the actual alarm notifications)

-* To-dos are not implemented

 * Many entry elements are not implemented (details, attendees etc.)